 UEA’s ARIES PhD projects are characterised by highly interdisciplinary approaches, reflected in diverse supervisory teams and whole-cohort training events.
 Many ARIES PhD research projects have strong collaborative elements with deep involvement from non-academic partners in the private, public, and charitable sectors.

 Project partners to date include: Anglian Water, Atkins, the British Antarctic Survey, Cefas, the Met Office, Plymouth Marine Laboratory, and the RSPB; and Norwich Research Park partners the Earlham Institute and John Innes Centre.
 An Independent Research Impact Advisor, typically from a non-academic organisation will help you to gain a wider perspective on your research and career.

-ARIES has close ties with the Cambridge University Earth Systems Science (ESS) DTP, which further enhances training and networking opportunities for research students through joint events and symposia.
+ARIES has close ties with Cambridge University’s Climate Life and Earth NERC DTP, which further enhances training and networking opportunities for research students through joint events and symposia.

 Postgraduate researchers working in the Environmental Sciences will further benefit from the interdisciplinary approaches promoted by:

 - training and networking opportunities offered by the Critical Decade for Climate Change Leverhulme Doctoral Scholarships programme

 - interactions with environmental social scientists, including those funded, or jointly funded, with the SeNSS ESRC Doctoral Training Partnership.

 Undertaking an ARIES PhD studentship at UEA provides an opportunity to make an outstanding contribution to NERC science, and apply your knowledge to the critical challenges facing the global environment.